Interviewed By Foo Boon Ping

 FBP: What are your views of digital transformation driving organisational and operational resilience during COVID-19?
 How has COVID-19 catalysed opportunities for digital transformation and how has it impacted your institution?

-It fast-tracked its digitisation, data security and automation of middle and back office operations
+Fast-tracked digitisation, data security and automation

-ADS: COVID-19 is pushing banks over the technology edge and transforming our business at a pace never seen before.
+AS: COVID-19 is pushing banks over the technology edge and transforming our business at a pace never seen before.
 In just a few months, the crisis has brought about years of change in the way companies in all sectors do their business.

 The pandemic has radically changed our priorities, business model, the way we work, and ultimately how we serve our customers.
 No one has ever prepared and ready for this, but to survive, sustain and grow, we realised we have to adapt to changes immediately and effectively.
 During this challenging time, we continue to digitise our channels, increase spending on data security, automate middle and back office operations, which enabled us to work from home (WFH) (more than 70%), facilitated remote collaboration, built distributed operations (in more than 50 cities) for risk-diversification, supported an increase in customer demands for online purchases and services, and run 24-hour banking services in all digital channels.